Joe Tuipala

-Joseph Lafaele Tuipala (born September 13, 1976) is a former American football linebacker.
+Joseph Lafaele Tuipala (born September 13, 1976) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He is the nephew of former New England Patriots running back Mosi Tatupu, and first cousin of Seattle Seahawks linebacker Lofa Tatupu.
-He played two seasons in the National Football League, with the Jacksonville Jaguars.
+He played two seasons in the NFL with the Jacksonville Jaguars.
 He was also a member of the New Orleans Saints and Washington Redskins, including assignments to various NFL Europe teams.

 Born in Honolulu, Hawaii, he is of Samoan descent.
-Tuipala is the son of Tautofi Tuipala (Father) and Maude "Moki" Scanlan (Mother) both from American Samoa.
+Tuipala is the son of Tautofi Tuipala (father) and Maude "Moki" Scanlan (mother), both from American Samoa.
 Tuipala attended Sherman E. Burroughs High School in Ridgecrest, California.
-He went on to play college football at San Diego State, and was named Defensive MVP of the 1998 Las Vegas Bowl.
+He went on to play college football for the San Diego State Aztecs, and was named Defensive MVP of the 1998 Las Vegas Bowl.